RoxannaW/RoxannaW/README.md

 <h1 align="center">Hi there, welcome to my Github!👋</h1>
-<h3 align="center">I'm Roxanna, a recently graduated Data Scientist who looking forward to absorb knowledge🧠,gain experience👨‍🏭, collaborate🤝 and contribute in making amazing products for the world🌍!</h3>
+<h3 align="center"> I'm Roxanna, a recently graduated Data Scientist who looking forward to absorb knowledge🧠, gain experience👨‍🏭, collaborate🤝 and contribute in making amazing products for the world🌍!</h3>

 <br/>